Simple Guide to RC Gearing

 By increasing or decreasing the amount of teeth on one of the gears, this affects how many times the pinion gear needs to rotate to turn the spur gear one full rotation (hence why it is called the gear ratio).

-Low Gear ( High Gear Ratio): Quicker Acceleration, Lower Top Speed
+Low Gear: Quicker Acceleration, Lower Top Speed

 • Smallest pinion, largest spur gear.